malcolmosh/malcolmosh.github.io/_projects/1_dailypi.md

 ### The data

-All data is pulled from three sources :
+The dashboard's data is pulled from three sources :

 - Google Calendar, for daily events
-- Google Tasks, for grocery lists
+- Google Tasks, for grocery/to-do lists
 - [Environment Canada](https://weather.gc.ca/canada_e.html), for weather forecasts, through the [amazing env_canada library](https://github.com/michaeldavie/env_canada) built by MichaelDavie.
 Basically, this is a wrapper that interprets the XML information published for local weather stations multiple times per day ([here is Châteauguay's page, for example](https://dd.weather.gc.ca/citypage_weather/xml/QC/s0000050_e.xml)).

-All Google authentication is handled via Oauth 2.0 tokens, which can be generated during testing and then refreshed automatically as need be.
+All Google authentication is handled via Oauth 2.0 tokens, which can be generated during testing and then refreshed automatically server-side.

 ### Weather icons